Black Peter (card game): Origin

-The origin of Black Peter is unclear, although legend has it that it was invented in gaol by the notorious criminal, Black Peter, in 1811.
-Its rules are recorded as early as 1821 in Das Neue Königliche L'Hombre, considerably before those of the English game of Old Maid, a "newly invented game" whose earliest rules appeared in 1884, and the French game of Vieux Garçon ("Old Boy"), first recorded in 1853.
+The origin of Black Peter is unclear, although legend has it that it was invented in jail by the notorious criminal, Black Peter, in 1811.
+Its rules are recorded as early as 1821 in Das Neue Königliche L'Hombre, some years before those of the English game of Old Maid or Old Bachelor whose earliest rules appeared in 1835, and the French game of Vieux Garçon ("Old Boy"), first recorded in 1853.
 It is probably much older and once a simple gambling game in which the aim was to determine a loser who had to pay for the next round of drinks (cf. drinking game).
+An article in an 1862 issue of Deutsches Magazin says that Black Peter was originally a subgame of the student drinking game of Quodlibet which, however, is not attested before 1845.

 The game employs a pack of 32 French cards, Black Peter being, in the earliest rules, the Jack of Spades, the other black Jack having been removed.
 The player who is last in and left holding Black Peter is the loser and may originally have had to pay for the next round.

 Black Peter has long been a popular children's game and numerous proprietary packs have been produced aimed at the children's market.
 The earliest known of such bespoke cards appeared around 1840 in a trilingual format.
 Over the course of the years the images changed, reflecting the culture and social norms of the period.
-In older packs, the Black Peter was typically a blackface caricature of a black man; other packs use a variety of different images such as chimney sweeps, black crows or black cats.
+In older packs, the Black Peter was sometimes a blackface caricature of a black man; other packs use a variety of different images such as chimney sweeps, black crows, black cats, black sheep, boys with ink or dirt on their hands, witches and robbers dressed in black.